Joel-Data/The-Logistics-Auditor/README.md

 ### Data Cleaning
-The raw dataset consisted of multiple CSV files that were joined into a single master dataset using Pandas merge operations — equivalent to SQL LEFT JOINs.
+The raw dataset consisted of multiple CSV files that were joined into a single master dataset using Pandas merge operations, equivalent to SQL LEFT JOINs.
 Key cleaning steps included:

 - **Duplicate rows:** The reviews table contained multiple reviews